Josh Jung Player Props: Rangers vs. White Sox

 Josh Jung At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 88th, and he is 35th in the league in slugging.
+- Among the qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 93rd and he is 41st in slugging.

-- Jung has picked up a hit in 74 of 103 games this year, with multiple hits 31 times.

-- In 34.0% of his games this season, Jung has had at least one RBI.
-He's picked up more than one in 16.5% and driven in three or more of his team's runs in seven contests.
+- In 35 games this year (33.7%), Jung has picked up an RBI, and in 17 of those games (16.3%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored a run in 43 games this year, with multiple runs 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.